M66B/FairEmail/docs/FAQ-in-rID.md

 The error *... connection failure ...* could indicate [Too many simultaneous connections](#user-content-faq23).

 The warning *...
 Unsupported encoding ...* means that the character set of the message is unknown or not supported.
-FairEmail will assume ISO-8859-1 (Latin1), which will in most cases result in showing the message correctly.
+FairEmail akan mengasumsikan ISO-8859-1 (Latin1), yang sering kali akan menghasilkan tampilan pesan dengan benar.

 Please [see here](#user-content-faq4) for the errors *...
 Untrusted ... not in certificate ...*, *...
 Invalid security certificate (Can't verify identity of server) ...* or *...
 Trust anchor for certification path not found ...*